 Loyalist Research in the Kingston Area

-For an introduction to United Empire Loyalists, see the information package prepared by Mr. John Chard, branch librarian.
+For an introduction to United Empire Loyalists, see the information package prepared by Mr. John Chard, late branch librarian.

 Lennox & Addington County Archives